 Zinc Deficiency Risk Factors

-Are you at risk?
+Maybe you are at risk of zinc deficiency and wondering “do I need a zinc supplement?”
 The people with the following health conditions are most susceptible to zinc deficiency.
-(13)

 - Alcoholism: Linked to poor zinc absorption, a history of long-term, excessive alcohol use puts people at a considerable risk of developing zinc deficiency.